-- (a) Commencement of Action: A disclosure action shall be commenced by filing a petition with the Court.
-See Rule 22, relating to the place and manner of filing the petition, and Rule 32, relating to the form of pleadings. - (b) Content of Petition: Every petition shall be entitled "Petition for Additional Disclosure" or "Petition to Restrain Disclosure" or "Petition to Disclose Identity".
+(a) Commencement of Action: A disclosure action shall be commenced by filing a petition with the Court.
+See Rule 22, relating to the place and manner of filing the petition, and Rule 32, relating to the form of pleadings.

+(b) Content of Petition: Every petition shall be entitled "Petition for Additional Disclosure" or "Petition To Restrain Disclosure" or "Petition To Disclose Identity".
 Subject to the provisions of Rule 227, dealing with anonymity, each petition shall contain the petitioner's name and address, an appropriate prayer for relief, and the signature, mailing address, and telephone number of the petitioner or the petitioner's counsel, as well as counsel's Tax Court bar number.
-In addition, each petition shall contain the allegations described in paragraph (c), (d), or (e) of this Rule. - (c) Petition in Additional Disclosure Action: The petition in an additional disclosure action shall contain: - (1) A brief description (including any identifying number or symbol) of the written determination, prior written determination, or background file document, as to which peti-
+In addition, each petition shall contain the allegations described in paragraph (c), (d), or (e) of this Rule.

+(c) Petition in Additional Disclosure Action: The petition in an additional disclosure action shall contain:

+(1) A brief description (including any identifying number or symbol) of the written determination, prior written determination, or background file document, as to which petitioner seeks additional disclosure.
+A copy of any such determination or document, as it is then available to the public, shall be appended.